GBaghdady/Cuffless-BP-SCI-Data-QC/README.md

 ## Data
 Real patient data are not publicly shared due to confidentiality.
 A synthetic or anonymised example dataset may be added separately.
+A synthetic or anonymised example dataset may be provided separately.